Anti-abortion groups hail judges' ruling that politicians should decide law

 In 2015, in a case brought by the Human Rights Commission, the High Court judge ruled the failure to provide abortions for cases of fatal foetal abnormalities and to victims of rape or incest breaches private and family life entitlements under Article 8 of the European Convention on Human Rights.

-Now the Court of Appeal – presided over by Lord Chief Justice Sir Declan Morgan, Lord Justice Gillen and Lord Justice Weatherup – quashed the earlier ruling.
+Now the Court of Appeal – presided over by Lord Chief Justice Sir Declan Morgan, Lord Justice Gillen and Lord Justice Weatherup – quashed the earlier ruling by a majority view, and determined “the court should not intervene and that it is a matter for the Assembly to decide”.

-In addition, a cross-appeal mounted by the commission – which sought to have the regime further declared in breach of Articles 3 and 14 of the ECHR prohibiting degrading treatment and discrimination – was also rejected.
+In addition, the judges also rejected a cross-appeal mounted by the Commission in a bid to have the regime further declared in breach of Articles 3 and 14 of the ECHR prohibiting degrading treatment and discrimination.